ThirtySomething/Weatherstation/Build.md

 ## Common prerequisites

-* Download and install the [Tinkerforge Brick daemon][TFBD] for the operating system where you will run the client and connect the weather station to.
+* Download and install the [Tinkerforge Brick daemon][TFBD] for the operating system where you will run the device and connect the weather station to.
 For Raspbian this looks for example <pre>
 sudo apt-get install libusb-1.0-0 libudev0 pm-utils
 wget http://download.tinkerforge.com/tools/brickd/linux/brickd_linux_latest_armhf.deb
 sudo dpkg -i brickd_linux_latest_armhf.deb